Sep 10 2018

 Fixing our toxic water is, without a doubt, the most important issue for our community.
 That's why one of my top priorities in Congress has been passing legislation called the Water Resources Development Act, which was drafted by the subcommittee on which I serve as Vice Chairman.
 With people getting sick, animals dying, our environment being demolished and our economy withering, we cannot wait any longer to get this bill signed into law.

 The Water Resources Development Act is a biennial bill that authorizes new water infrastructure projects and makes improvements to water programs across the country.
 As Vice Chairman of the Water Resources and Environment Subcomittee, I've fought to include as many Treasure Coast priorities in the bill as possible, including authorization of the EAA Southern Storage Reservoir.
 Getting this bill signed into law is absolutely critical in our fight for clean water.

 What is the status of the legislation?

 The House of Representatives passed the Water Resources Development Act on June 6, 2018, but it did not receive a vote in the Senate.
 On September 10, 2018, the House and Senate announced a deal to pass a bipartisan compromise version of the legislation.
 This bipartisan bill includes all of the Treasure Coast priorities from the version passed by the House on June 6, 2018 and also includes an updated bipartisan provision that I wrote with Senator Marco Rubio and Senator Bill Nelson to authorize the EAA Southern Storage Reservoir.
-The compromise bill passed the House of Representatives on September 13, 2018 and is expected to be voted on in the Senate this month.
+The compromise bill passed the House of Representatives on September 13, 2018 and passed the United States Senate on October 10, 2018!